kjeldby/dvm-facets/README.md

 The last type of facet shows only descendants of a specific page.
 I use this kind of facets to show results from different sections of my page.

 To do this I need to get a list of all the descendants ids.
-Then I add this list to the query variable post__in.
+Then I add this list to the query variable `post__in`.
 This narrows down the search to only the list of descendants.

 So a ancestor facet is much like a property facet – we just need the list of ids.
 So I extent the property facet and inject a data access object that can create the list: